Tropical methods for building real space sextics with totally real tritangent planes: Local lifting of multiplicity two tangencies: the trivalent case

 As usual, we write $p'=(x',y')$.
-The values of $(\bar{n}, \bar{\du})$ for any solution to the local system at $P'$ are subject to one polynomial constraint.
-Each one is obtained by standard elimination techniques, as the ones used to prove~\autoref{pr:4a6aNoAdjacentLeg}.
-The precise expressions for each type are:
+The values of $(\bar{n}, \bar{\du})$ for any solution to the local system at $P'$ are subject to one polynomial constraint, dependent on the tangency type of $P'$.
+They are obtained by standard elimination techniques, as in the proof of~\autoref{pr:4a6aNoAdjacentLeg}.
+The precise expressions are:

 Here, $(a,\da,\ka) := (a_{1,3}, a_{0,2}, a_{0,3})$ if $P'$ is a diagonal tangency, whereas $(a,\da):= (a_{1,1}, a_{0,3})$ for a vertical one.

 Dividing these three expressions by $\bar{\du}^2$, we see that $\bar{\du}$ is uniquely determined by $\bar{n}/\bar{\du}$.
 Therefore, $(\bar{\du}, \bar{n})$ is unique and it is defined over $\widetilde{\K}$.